maartenba/maartenba.github.io/src/data/blog/2010-06-16-aspnet-mvc-mvcsitemapprovider-20-is-out!.md

    var blog = _repository.Find(blogIdId);
    return blog;
 }

 ```

-<h2>Exporting the sitemap for search engine indexing</h2>
+## Exporting the sitemap for search engine indexing

-<p>When building a website, chances are that you want to provide an XML sitemap used for search engine indexing.
-The <em>XmlSiteMapResult</em> class creates an XML sitemap that can be submitted to Google, Yahoo and other search engines to help them crawl your website better.
+When building a website, chances are that you want to provide an XML sitemap used for search engine indexing.
+The *XmlSiteMapResult* class creates an XML sitemap that can be submitted to Google, Yahoo and other search engines to help them crawl your website better.
 The usage is very straightforward:

 ```csharp
 public class HomeController